 "You keep these with you always?"
 Eka asked.

 "Never leave home without them!
 This is weapon of the tailor!"
 Orin went to stand on another stool, a hand over the heart.
 "As long as I breathe, no fabric will be left unsown, and no pant leg left askew!
 Iana!
-Orin cannot allow it!"
+Orin will not allow it!"

 Eka took a liking to Orin, a talented and honest artist with a good heart.